Johnny Sauter: 2001–2008

-2006–present

 After the 2005 season, Sauter and Yellow moved to the No. 00 Haas CNC Racing Chevrolet for the next season.
-He had one pole and nine top-tens, and tied his best finish of eighth in series points.
-He made one Cup start that season that year at the Coca-Cola 600, and finished 24th.
+He had one pole and nine top-tens and tied his best finish of eighth in series points.
+He made one Cup start that season that year at the Coca-Cola 600 and finished 24th.
 He moved up to a new Cup team for a new team for Haas, the No. 70, in 2007.
-Driving with sponsorships from Yellow, Best Buy, Haas Automation, and Radioactive Energy Drink, Sauter had two Top 10s but finished 30th in points.
+Driving with sponsorships from Yellow, Best Buy, Haas Automation, and Radioactive Energy Drink, Sauter had two top-tens but finished thirtieth in points.
 He competed in six Busch races that year with Jay Robinson Racing, but could not finish higher than 23rd.